Radiation Entropy in asymptotically AdS Black Holes within f(Q) Gravity: Entropy of the Hawking radiation

-where $r^{\ast}$ is turtle coordinates, $dr^{\ast}/dr=1/a(r)$.
-Since the asymptotic AdS black hole itself cannot completely evaporate, a thermal bath coupled with radiation is required.
-The conformal factor for it is given by

-The cutoff surface then is assumed to be in this region.
-A detailed schematic illustration can be found in Fig.~1.
+where $r^{\ast}$ is the tortoise coordinate, with $dr^{\ast}/dr=1/a(r)$.
+Since an asymptotic AdS black hole itself cannot completely evaporate, a thermal bath coupled to radiation is required, and the cutoff surface is then assumed to be located in it.
+A detailed schematic illustration can be found in Fig.~\ref{Fig1}.
+The conformal factor for the thermal bath is

-For convenience we now denote the coordinates of the island and the cutoff surface as $(t_{I},r_{I})$ and $(t_{A},r_{A})$, respectively.
+For convenience, we denote the coordinates of the island and the cutoff surface as $(t_{I},r_{I})$ and $(t_{A},r_{A})$, respectively.
 Then using the Kruskal coordinates, the generalized entropy becomes

 Firstly, the derivative of $S_{gen}$ with respect to $t_{I}$ yields

 which gives